Anger Management Counseling Techniques To Control Rage

 • You get angry quickly or for reasons you later realize were insignificant.

-• Those around you have raised concerns about the frequency or level of your expressions of anger.
+• Those around you have raised concerns about the frequency or level of your expressions of anger or call you an “angry person”

 • You have tried to manage anger with substance use.

-• You are experiencing physical symptoms like headaches, high blood pressure, a lowered immune response, or tightness in your chest.
+• You are experiencing physical symptoms like headaches, feeling your blood pressure rocket when you feel angry, a lowered immune response, or tightness in your chest.

 • You are experiencing emotional symptoms like irritability, stress, depression, anxiety, or feelings of guilt.